“Very educational and interesting course. Hands-on demos were excellent. Highly recommended.” – Michael Cascio, Northrop Grumman Corporation

 Light Emitting Diode (LED) Reliability.
 This course will cover the latest progress in understanding of failure mechanisms of LEDs that occur at the die, interconnects, and within the package including electrostatic discharge, delamination, and phosphor thermal quenching.
 The driving factors for precipitating these mechanisms will be discussed to help the developers and users of LEDs control the mechanisms and assess reliability.
 The course will also inform on the relevant standards for LED testing and reliability assessment, the qualification methods currently in use by major LED manufacturers, and the qualification philosophies that will be most suitable to meet future needs for LED lighting applications.Learn More

-Physics of Failure and Reliability.
+Physics of Failure.
 This course introduces the classical reliability concepts and relates the concepts to the physics of failure approach.
-The information provided in this course will be useful for implementing a physics-of-failure methodology for the life cycle of a product.
+The information provided in this course will be useful for implementing a physics-of-failure methodology for the life cycle of an electronic product.
 The participants will learn how to develop and migrate to physics-of-failure based reliability assessment programs.
-The course will also teach how to facilitate the introduction of the physics-of-failure methodology among the complete supply chain of the product.Learn More
+The course will also teach how to facilitate the application of the physics-of-failure methodology to the complete supply chain of the product.Learn More

 Prognostics and Health Management.
 The course presents the tools and techniques for development and implementation of prognostics and health monitoring in terms of novel methods for in-situ monitoring, approaches for resource efficient data collection, algorithms for data reduction and parameter extraction, methods for identifying and analyzing precursors based on failure mechanisms, and techniques for predictions that can be used for assisting maintenance and logistics decisions.
 Different approaches for prognostics are presented along with implementation case-studies.Learn More